Him & I

 "Him & I" is a song recorded by American rapper G-Eazy and American singer Halsey.
-It was written by G-Eazy, Halsey, Edgar Machuca, Jim Lavigne, Dakarai Gwitira, Madison Love, and production duo The Futuristics.
-The song was released via RCA Records on November 30, 2017, as the second single from G-Eazy's third studio album, The Beautiful & Damned.
+The song was released via RCA Records on November 30, 2017, as the second single from the former's third studio album The Beautiful & Damned.
+It was written alongside Edgar Machuca, Jim Lavigne, Dakarai Gwitira, Madison Love, and production duo The Futuristics.
 The single reached the top 20 of the charts in the United States, Australia, Canada as well as multiple other countries.